 Sally is one of the founding members of the Tampa Bay Conservancy, a nonprofit local land trust.
 She also has been involved with the Hillsborough County Lands Acquisition and Protection Program (ELAPP) since its inception and serves on both the General Committee and the Selection Team.

 Sally has a Bachelor of Arts from Hollins University in Virginia, and a Master of Public Administration from the University of South Florida.
 She served on the Governing Board of the Southwest Florida Water Management District (SWFWMD) for over 11 years, and is retired from the City of Tampa.

-Jena is currently Director of Operations of the real estate auction company, Tranzon Driggers, in Ocala.
-Previously, she lived in Tallahassee and served for 19 years for the State of Florida in various capacities.
-She was Director of the Office of Greenways & Trails in the Department of Environmental Protection (DEP) for 10 years and prior to that served as Chief Cabinet Aide to the Florida Commissioner of Education, as well as working in the Department of Insurance, the Department of State, and the Florida Senate.
+Prior to moving to Ocala, she lived in Tallahassee and served for 19 years for the State of Florida in various capacities.
+She was Director of the Office of Greenways & Trails in the Department of Environmental Protection (DEP) for nearly 10 years and prior to that served as Chief Cabinet Aide to the Florida Commissioner of Education, legislative liaison for the Department of Insurance, as well as positions within the Department of State, and the Florida Senate.

-She has served as a member of various statewide planning boards and worked on numerous projects over the years involving land management issues, land conservation and acquisition, trail planning and advocacy, multi-agency partnerships, and statewide planning efforts for regional trail development.
+She has served as a member of various statewide boards for Visit Florida and FDOT, and worked on numerous projects over the years involving land management issues, land conservation and acquisition, trail planning and advocacy, multi-agency partnerships, and statewide planning efforts for regional trail development.

-Jena is a graduate of Florida State University with a concentration in English and communications.
-Jena has been a member of the Florida Greenways and Trails Foundation since November 2011.
+Jena is a graduate of Florida State University with a BA in English and communications.
+She has been a member of the Florida Greenways and Trails Foundation since November 2011.